 - Develop a strong relationship with your doctor.
 He or she has your best interests at heart.

 - Keep learning.
 Stay curious about ways to better interact with the health care system.
 When consumers are better informed, change happens.
 Explore ways to get the most from your benefits.

 - Understand your benefits.
-Visit UCnet to learn more about UC's benefits.
+Learn more about UC's benefits.